 Police investigate shooting on 73rd Avenue

-BATON ROUGE - On Thursday night, authorities were dispatched to North Baton Rouge's Southern Heights/Woodaire area in response to a reported shooting.
+BATON ROUGE - On Thursday night, authorities were dispatched to north Baton Rouge in response to a reported shooting.

 Around 9:30 p.m., Baton Rouge Police confirmed its investigation of a shooting on 73rd Avenue.